eyob721/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

     -   a function that checks if a character is an UPPERCASE character.
 -   1-isdigit.c
     -   a function that checks if a character is a digit (0 - 9).
+-   2-mul.c
+    -   a function that multiplies two integers.

 ## Optional